 - 2 tbsp nutritional yeast

 - 1/2 tsp paprika

-Add the zucchini, cooked red lentils, sweetcorn, red onion, garlic, buckwheat flour, nutritional yeast, cumin and paprika to a large mixing bowl.
-Season to taste with salt and pepper, and stir together the ingredients.
+- Add the zucchini, cooked red lentils, sweetcorn, red onion, garlic, buckwheat flour, nutritional yeast, cumin, paprika and the rest of the salt to a large mixing bowl.
+Stir together thoroughly.

-Use slightly damp hands to form fritter shapes, flattening them down on a non-stick frying pan.
+- Heat the olive oil in a frying pan over a medium-high heat.
+Use slightly damp hands to form fritter shapes, flattening them down on the pan using a spatula.
 Cook in batches for around 3-4 minutes on each side, until golden and cooked through.
-Serve immediately or store in the fridge in an airtight container for up to 4 days.